 However, there are many details that must be taken into consideration when deciding to bring a temporary worker, full-time employee, independent contractor on board.
 There are rules and regulations that govern the engagement of each type of these workers as well as practical applications to consider.

 Before deciding on the best type of talent for a particular project or job, it is helpful to understand the differences between each worker.
-Ask yourself the following questions, or use the infographic below to determine which type of talent is best suited to your company’s needs.
+Ask yourself the following questions or use the infographic below to determine which type of talent is best suited to your company’s needs.

-1. Is This an Ongoing Business Need?
+1. Is the Work I Need Completed an Ongoing Business Need?

 Full-time employees are often the ideal solution for handling constant, ongoing business needs.
 With a full-time employee, a manager can have full control the work being performed and control the hours and location of the work.